karlkoorna/bussiaeg/README.md

 ## Development 🔥

+*Note: For secure development `ca.crt` must be added to the trusted authorities store.*\
-*Note: HTTP headers do not work if the HTTPS certificate is invalid.*\
+*Note: HTTP headers do not work if the HTTPS certificate is insecure.*\
-*Note: Deleting `tmp/update` will force a data update next launch.*\
+*Note: Deleting `tmp/update` will force a data update on next launch.*
-*Note: Updating in production mode will pull the latest release tag.*\
-*Note: Updating in development mode will pull the origin master branch.*

 Direct `devaeg.ee` and `api.devaeg.ee` to the local or public IP.

-Add the generated `ca.crt` to the trusted certificate authorities list.

 Populate `.env` by example `.env.example` in all modules.